Juju075/Juju075/README.md

    I actually learning Vue.js<br><br>

    during March 2022:
-   - I was gratuated Bachelor PHP Symfony developper.<br>
+   - I was gratuated in Bachelor PHP Symfony developper.<br>
    - I was admitted to IFOCOP Paris 11<br>
    - I'm looking for a job as front-end developper.<br>